 ‘Tis the season!
-Wild morning glory is rampant this year after such a wet winter, long mild spring and now record heat!
-And lawn fungus is spreading rapidly.
+Wild morning glory will be rampant this year after last year’s wet winter, and our current long mild spring.
+Lawn fungus will spread rapidly.
+Catch it early before it can set in.

 Over the years I have given out several of my most effective Organic Recipes for controlling pests and diseases in the garden.
 Since doing the podcasts, I have discovered or fine-tuned even more Organic Recipes.
 These recipes are great because they actually improve our gardening environment by improving soil conditions, eliminate or control damaging pests and weeds without doing harm to our environment.
 These recipes also give us a better awareness of how we interact with our environment.
 We watch, see and understand the results of what we are doing.

 You don’t need too many recipes since gardening is really a very simple process and so are controlling pests and weeds.
 Often we become overwhelmed because weather changes create different challenges every single year.
 But as my grandmother used to say, “Every year you get to start over.”

 So this year, with the new, extra challenges we are seeing in climates that used to be very dry and very cold and are now warmer and wet, I thought I’d share a few of these recipes that are tried and true.
 And, I’d really love it if you’d share with me some of the Organic Recipes you’ve come across by using the comments box at the bottom of this post.
 Then I can gather them all and share with all the viewers of this blog.

 That’s what’s so great about gardening.
 We get to share our plants, our tips and most of all our love of all things in nature!